rohit12crj/Study-Notes/AWS/Secret-Manager_Parameter-Store/notes.md

-✅ Secret amnager is a global service . hence ecs tasks which are private needs to be associated with Secret manager VPC endpoint to access the stored secrets
+✅ Secret manager is a global service . hence ecs tasks which are private needs to be associated with Secret manager VPC endpoint to access the stored secrets

 ---
 ✅ Secret Manager --> Automatic Secret Rotation Process